ankolodz/ShortGames/JS/Squar game/README.md

 * RIGHT - ball direction  was change to right
 ## How start game
 * Firstly you must write yours login
-* Secondly you must set ball speed 1-10, recomendly 3
+* Secondly you must set ball speed 1-10, recommended 3
-* Thirdly  you must set numbers of squars, recomendly 20
+* Thirdly  you must set numbers of squares, recommended 20